 In order to train a dog, a lot more equipment may be needed from resistance bands to hydrotherapy equipment.
 Indeed, while the actual events require little equipment, training and recovery require elite athlete machinery and nutrition.

-Weight pulling is serious business and one must be very careful of the kind of equipment that one gets for the dogs.
+Weight pulling is a serious business and one must be very careful of the kind of equipment that one gets for the dogs.
 If the harness or the ropes are not good quality, they may damage the dog physically forever.
 Frequently assessing the dog with a vet is a must.

 Special dog weight pulling harnesses are available online and even retailed out at most pet stores.
 Get one that gives the dog’s body maximum support.
 Select the right one, keeping in mind the size of your dog.